modelscope/FunASR/runtime/docs/benchmark_libtorch_cpp.md

 | 1                |   20   | 0.0048 |      208     |
 | 20               |   20   | 0.0008 |      1200    |

-Node: On the CPUs, the single-thread RTF is 0.066, and 32-threads' speedup is 330+
+Node: On CPUs, the single-thread RTF is 0.066, and 32-threads' speedup is 330+